{{ summaryHeading }}

 Interpreting Results:

-How to read 7-minute workout result surfaces
+How to interpret 7-minute workout timer outputs

 Run Event Log Start, pause, resume, skip, reset, and completion events from the current browser session.
-Use it to audit interruptions; it does not measure heart rate, calories, or training load.
+It is an interruption log for the active session, not a training diary or medical record.

 Technical Details: